samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.1/collections-2.1.md

 - To change collection visibility, click on the “Collections” link in the Dashboard and click on the collection.
 Click the “Edit” button.
 Select the “Discovery” tab at the top of the page.
 - Collections can be either public, limited to institution only, or private.
 - To remove works from a collection, click on the “Collections” link in the Dashboard and click on the collection.
 Navigate to the “Works” heading.
 Click “Remove” next to the work that you would like to delete.
 - To delete a collection, click on the “Collections” link in the Dashboard.
 Select “Delete Collection” from the “Actions” dropdown menu next to the collection that you would like to delete.
+Deleting a collection does not affect the works that are members of the collection.
+The collection can be deleted and the works will continue to exist in the repository.

 ## Sharing Collections with Other Users